NARUSE LABORATORY Department of Mechanical System Engineering,

 • Elucidation and modeling of combustion behavior of various biomass fuels

-• Elucidation of the generation behavior of particulate and trace elements during the biomass combustion process
+• Elucidation of formation behavior of particulate matter and trace species during biomass combustion

 The related themes: